Location: Exeter House, 1st Floor

 Fires: There is up to a $1000.00 fine for persons who start a fire which threatens the safety and security of anyone on campus or causes damage to University property or who maliciously activates a fire alarm system (e.g., pulling an alarm station) or portable fire extinguisher which results in the activation of the fire alarm system.

 Grills: Outdoor cooking is permitted only in the barbecue pits provided by the University and in the rear of the townhouse units using a self-contained portable grill.
-These grills must be a minimum of 10 feet away from the townhouse and attended to when in use.
+These grills must be at least 10 feet away from the townhouse and attended when in use.
 No grills or propane tanks may be stored inside University halls.
 One grill is permitted per Townhouse unit.

-The Rhode Island fire law: Interference with Fire Alarm Apparatus clause states that: “Every person who unlawfully and without just cause willfully or knowingly, tampers with, interferes with or in any way impairs any public fire alarm apparatus, wire or associated equipment, shall be guilty of a felony and upon conviction thereof, shall be punished by a fine of not less than $800 or more than $5,000 or shall be imprisoned for not less than l nor more than 5 years, or both.”
+The Rhode Island fire law: Interference with Fire Alarm Apparatus clause states that: “Every person who unlawfully and without just cause willfully or knowingly, tampers with, interferes with or in any way impairs any public fire alarm apparatus, wire or associated equipment, shall be guilty of a felony and upon conviction thereof, shall be punished by a fine of not less than $800.00 or more than $5,000.00 or shall be imprisoned for not less than l nor more than 5 years, or both.”
 Individuals will be held responsible for any of this equipment in their living areas.

 Smoking: Smoking, including hookah, vapes, and e-cigarettes is prohibited within 50 feet of all University facilities.

 GENERAL SAFETY REGULATIONS

 The following guidelines and what to leave at home are in place to ensure a safe and healthy environment in the residence halls.